DylanVanAssche/opengl-car/README.md

         <td>Quits the application</td>
     </tr>
 </table>

+## How to build

+1. Install all OpenGL libraries via your package manager, you can find the dependencies in the MakeFile.
+2. Run `make` in the project directory.
+3. Run `./car` to start the soapbox car.

 ## License
 - Everything (except for the images) in this repository is available under the GPLv3 license.